 In 2007, Marilyn Lundin was a graduate student at the UNC-Chapel Hill School of Social Work.
 In April 27th. of that year, she was awarded the Robert E. Byron Public Service Fellowship by UNC.
 Marilyn took the fellowship grant money and established NAMI Johnston County on June 10, 2007.

 With the help of David and Dorothy Smith of NAMI Durham, NAMI Johnston held its first Family to Family Educational classes followed by the establishment of a Connection Support Group.

 On June 10, 2017, the Peers, Family Members, Teachers, Mentors and friends of NAMI Johnston County celebrated the 10th.
 Anniversary of Marilyn's gift to the people of Johnston County...and we just keep growing!

 Besides celebrating NAMI Johnston County's 10th.
 Anniversary, 2007 also saw our affiliate begin the process of bringing support, education and advocacy within Johnston County as well as to the people of Wayne and Lenoir Counties.

-Lenoir County has seen NAMI Johnston County participate in a number of health fairs and thanks to a fundraising gift from the Health Occupations Students of America in South Lenoir High School, NAMI Johnston will be planning its first Family to Family Educational classes in Lenoir County in 2018.
+Lenoir County has seen NAMI Johnston County participate in a number of health fairs and thanks to a fundraising gift from the Health Occupations Students of America in South Lenoir High School, NAMI Johnston will be planning its first Family to Family Educational classes in Lenoir County.

 NAMI Johnston County also participates in Harnett County with the Crisis Intervention Training (C.I.T.) classes given monthly to law and correctional officers at Harnett Correctional that covers a five county area.